 Names: The genus, Mentha, is named for the classical mythology Greek nymph Minthe, who was unfortunate enough to be turned into a mint plant by Persephone so Mintha could avoid seduction by Hades.
 Peppermint is a cross between Mentha aquatica and M. spicata.
 The second part of the scientific name, piperita, refers to being 'peppery'.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

-Comparisons: The arrangement of the flowers in a terminal spike, and their color, will avoid confusing with other mints where the verticillasters are usually located in the leaf axils - see Wild Mint, Marsh Hedge Nettles and Motherwort.
+Comparisons: The arrangement of the flowers in a terminal spike, and their color, will avoid confusing with other mints where the verticillasters are usually located in the leaf axils and not terminal - see Wild Mint, Marsh Hedge Nettles and Motherwort.
 One mint that does have a terminal verticillaster is Heal-all, but there the shape of the leaves and the color of the flowers is different.

 Above: 1st photo - The inflorescence - the calyx of the flower is purple with glandular hair.
 Corolla lobes are white with some reddish tinges possible.
 The 4 stamens and style are exserted beyond the corolla lips.
 2nd photo - Plants are leafy, 1 to 3 feet high.